ElazarK/content-docs/scripts/SSdeepReputation.md

 title: SSdeep Reputation
 ---

-Calculates the ssdeep reputation based on similar files (by ssdeep similarity) on the system.
+Calculates the SSdeep reputation based on similar files (by ssdeep similarity) on the system.

 ## Script Data
 ---